spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

 The multi-filter detection level (aka total) catalog contains the fundamental position measurements of the detected sources: ID, X-Center, Y-Center, RA, and DEC, supplemented by some of the aperture photometry measurements from *each* of the filter catalogs (ABmag of the outer aperture, Concentration Index, and Flags).
-The column names for the aperture measurements are contructed based upon the contributing Point Filter Catalogs and have the following names:
+The column names for the aperture measurements are constructed based upon the contributing Point Filter Catalogs and have the following names:
 MagAP2_<filter>, CI_<filter>, and Flags_<filter>.
 Effectively, the output Total Detection Catalog is a distilled version of all of